TeamC4/Talismans2/README.md

 Basically, do whatever you want, as long as it's free, open source, and stays under GPL.
 (Yes, that allows you to use it in your modpack.)

-THIS MOD IS NOT FINISHED SO PLEASE DON'T PUT IT IN ANY MODPACK